 See Related: Best Travel Sandals for Beach Destinations

-If you go scuba diving and experience any symptoms like exhaustion, joint pain, vertigo, weakness, tingling, itching, shortness of breath, or numbness, get medical attention right away.
+Get medical attention immediately if you go scuba diving and experience symptoms like exhaustion, joint pain, vertigo, weakness, tingling, itching, shortness of breath, or numbness.

 The Best Hotels in Bora Bora

 Bora Bora is home to several luxurious hotels.
-Some of them are as follows:
+Some of the best places to stay are as follows:

 The Four Seasons Resort Bora Bora is situated on Bora Bora’s coral atoll.